JimberSoftware/docs/company/integrations/integrations.md

 ## Microsoft Entra ID

-Synchronize your user data seamlessly from Azure Entra ID to the Network Isolation platform.
+Synchronize your user data seamlessly from Azure Entra ID to the `Jimber SASE Platform`.
 This ensures that user information remains consistent across both platforms, providing ease of user management.

 > [!INFO]
 > Comprehensive information can be found [here](/./advanced/entraid/entraid.md).